What Is Cloud NAS (Network Attached Storage)? [A-Z Guide] - Qiling

 Comparison On-site NAS Cloud NAS

-File Sharing Sharing files and fetching data is faster Fetching data is more convenient since it can be done anytime, anywhere
+File Sharing Sharing files and fetching data is faster Fetching data is more convenient since it can be done at any time and from any location.

-I would recommend using the cloud option for small businesses since setting it up requires much less financial and human resources than the other option.
+I would recommend using the cloud option for small businesses since it requires less financial and human resources to set up compared to the other option.

 What is the Best Cloud Storage?

-Cloud NAS is the ideal option for some specialized applications that demand a large amount of storage space for computer-intensive systems.
-This category includes applications based on artificial intelligence and machine learning.
+Cloud NAS is ideal for applications requiring large storage space for computer-intensive systems, such as AI and machine learning.

 Let's talk about some of the best cloud storage brands.